MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/international/New-WinUserLanguageList.md

 ## DESCRIPTION
 The **New-WinUserLanguageList** cmdlet creates a new user language list object.
 The object settings include input method, spelling setting, text prediction setting, and handwriting input mode.
-For more information, see CultureInfo Classhttp://go.microsoft.com/fwlink/?LinkID=242306 and Configurable Language and Cultural Settingshttp://go.microsoft.com/fwlink/?LinkID=242307.
+For more information, see [CultureInfo Class](http://go.microsoft.com/fwlink/?LinkID=242306) and [Manage the input and display language settings in Windows 10](https://support.microsoft.com/en-us/help/4496404/windows-10-manage-the-input-and-display-language#input_language)

 ## EXAMPLES